-Greyden Equestrian Facility Summer Riding Camps are specifically designed for children between 7 and 14, who are keen on learning to ride safely and learn how to care for the animals.
+Greyden Equestrian Summer Riding Camps are specifically designed for children between 7 and 14, who are keen on learning to ride safely and learning how to care for the animals.

 Each Camp Includes:

-- good horsemanship, good grooming, and stable duties,
+- good horsemanship, good grooming, and stable management

-- learning confirmation and parts of the horse and about breed and colours.
+- learning conformation and parts of the horses, and about breed and colours

 - fun, informative theory lessons